Gaddiel0327/healthcare_data_visualization/README.md

 pip install -r requirements.txt

-Set up MongoDB and import the dataset into a MongoDB database.

-Open the HTML and JavaScript files for the interactive dashboard.

-Configure the dashboard to connect to your MongoDB database and retrieve the data.

-Launch the dashboard in a web browser to interactively explore the analysis results.

 ## Contributing
 We welcome contributions from the community!
 If you find any issues or have feature requests, please open an issue on GitHub.
 Pull requests are also appreciated.